 Private lawyer adoptions are more affordable and can be faster due to fewer requirements.
 Lawyers typically do not use waiting lists.
 You will need a basic home study.

 Your attorney should come recommended and have a history of successful adoptions.
 Don’t be afraid to call references and ask about that lawyer’s experiences.
 Did former clients feel understood and listened to?
 What was the wait time like?
 Did they feel comfortable that all legal matters were handled professionally and expediently?

 A great place to start is the American Academy of Adoption Attorneys (AAAA.)
 These professionals have acted as counsel in at least 50 adoption proceedings, including ten interstate placements.
 They have high standards of ethics, competence, and professionalism.
 The state of Georgia currently has 19 attorneys who are members.

 Adopting through foster care is the least expensive option for adoption.
 There are nominal fees if you adopt or foster through the Division of Family and Children’s Services.
 These are reimbursable.

 There is adoption assistance funding available for children with special needs.
 Special needs include children who are part of sibling groups, children with mental, physical, and emotional disabilities, and children who have been in the care of a public or private agency for more than 24 months.
-Adoption assistance benefits include ongoing monthly payments after adoption, medical coverage, and a payment of fees related to the adoption of the child (there is a cap on the amount of fees that are covered, so make sure to understand what that cap is).
+Adoption assistance benefits include ongoing monthly payments after adoption, medical coverage, and a payment of fees related to the adoption of the child (there is a cap on the number of fees that are covered, so make sure to understand what that cap is).

 Foster Care Adoption Process